riegllms/ros-riegl-vz/riegl_vz/README.md

 **~set_pose_topic** (string, default: "") :

-The name of a topic providing the roboter position and orientation.
+The name of a topic providing the robot position and orientation.
 The message format must be 'geometry_msgs/PoseWithCovarianceStamped' with queue size of 10.
 The node automatically subscribes to this topic at startup.
 This is an alternative to the 'set_pose' service call.

 **~relative_pose_mode** (bool, default: "False") :